How to Make Blue Lotus Tea: Complete Brewing Guide (Avoid These 7 Mistakes)

 Recommended Dosages by Experience Level

-For those familiar with blue lotus who want pronounced effects.
-Creates deep relaxation, dreamlike state, and significant stress relief.
+Deep relaxation and dreamlike state.
 Not recommended for daytime use or before activities requiring alertness.

 Reserved for intentional ceremonial use.
-Ancient Egyptians used these doses for spiritual practices and deep meditation.
 Effects last 4-6 hours.
 Only for experienced users in safe, comfortable settings.

 Important Dosing Principles:

-• Start low and increase gradually—you can always drink more tea, but can't undo overconsumption
+• Start low and increase gradually — you can always drink more, but can't undo overconsumption

 • Wait 3-4 days between higher doses to prevent tolerance buildup